Donate

 Step 1: Identify which eating disorder someone you care about may have

-Eating disorders are complex and the advice on how to support someone will likely be different, depending on what eating disorder the person you care about may have.
-As a starting point, it may be helpful to look at our ‘types of eating disorder page’ to see which eating disorder they may be experiencing.
-This page lists many eating disorders and their common symptoms.
+Eating disorders are complex and how to support someone will vary depending on the type of eating disorder the person you care about may have.
+As a starting point, it may be helpful to look at our ‘types of eating disorder page’, which lists many eating disorders and their common symptoms.
 By doing this, you can get an idea of what support the person you care about may need.

 If you’re still unsure if the person you care about has an eating disorder, that’s okay - we always recommend getting an opinion from a healthcare professional.